Node.js Events Module

 Node.js is event-driven.
 It relies on the events core module to achieve the event-driven architecture.

-In the event-driven model, an EventEmitter object raises an event that causes the previously attached listeners of the event executed.
+In the event-driven model, an EventEmitter object raises an event that causes the previously attached listeners of the event to execute.

 An EventEmitter object has two main functions: